 Nper = Total number of periods of the bond maturity.
 Years to maturity of the bond is 5 years.
 But coupons per year is 2.
 So, nper is 5 x 2 = 10

 Pmt = The payment made in every period.
 It cannot change over the life of the bond.
 The coupon rate is 6%.
-But as payment is done twice a year, coupon rate for a period will be 6%/2 = 3%.
+But as payment is done twice a year, the coupon rate for a period will be 6%/2 = 3%.
 So, pmt will be $1000 x 3% = $30.

 PV = Present value of the bond.
 It is the amount that you spend to buy a bond.
 So, it is negative in the RATE function.

 FV = Future value of the bond.
 It is actually the face value of the bond.
 When the bond matures, you get return the face value of the bond.
 In our case, it is $1,000.

 Type = Type can be either 0 or 1 or omitted.
 If 0 or omitted, the interest payment (coupon payment or pmt) is done at the end of the period.
 If the type is 1, the coupon payment is done at the beginning of the period.

 Guess = It is just a guess value.
 I did not use it.
 In most cases (if not all cases), don’t use this value.

 I also have used another term in the formula.
-It is Annualizing Factor.
+It is an Annualizing Factor.

 What is the Annualizing Factor?

-RATE function returns interest rate for a period.
+RATE function returns the interest rate for a period.
 In our case, there are two periods per year (coupons per year is 2).
 So, to get the yearly interest rate, we multiplied the RATE value by 2 (cell C7).